fafnirZ/6843-report1-my-part/bfd.md

 ![image-20210708202321219](./images/bfd1.png)

-replacing the original `GET /index.html HTTP/1.1` with our custom payload  `GET /../etc/passwd HTTP/1.1`
+Replacing the original `GET /index.html HTTP/1.1` with our custom payload  `GET /../etc/passwd HTTP/1.1`.

 The response will be this: